elastic/integrations/packages/azure_logs/docs/README.md

 `connection_string` :
 _string_

 The connection string is required to communicate with Event Hubs.
-See [Get an Event Hubs connection string](https://docs.microsoft.com/en-us/azure/event-hubs/event-hubs-get-connection-string) for more information.
+Check [Get an Event Hubs connection string](https://docs.microsoft.com/en-us/azure/event-hubs/event-hubs-get-connection-string) for more information.

 A Blob Storage Account is required to store/retrieve/update the checkpoint information of the event hub messages.
 This allows the integration to resume processing messages left when the user stops it.